 The Certificate in Insurance is a core qualification for

-logical progression from
+the logical progression from

-the introductory-level Award for the Foundation Insurance Test).
+the introductory-level Award for the Foundation

+requirements.
 It provides a grounding in:

 - basic insurance principles including the regulatory

-- the key insurance disciplines of underwriting and claims;
+- the key insurance disciplines of underwriting and claims; and

-- popular products including: motor, household, healthcare and
+popular products including: motor, household, healthcare and

 packaged commercial insurances